-Using a set of well-established macro-economic models, we demonstrate the socio-economic benefits of using revenues from carbon pricing in a 1.5°C mitigation scenario to reduce distortive labour taxes leading to significant reduction of the losses in gross domestic product (GDP) and employment caused by deep decarbonisation.
-In addition, lump-sum transfers to households can improve income equity despite the lower GDP than in the labour tax reduction scenario, illustrating a potential trade-off between different carbon revenue recycling schemes in terms of efficiency and equity.
+Using a set of well-established macro-economic models, we demonstrate the socio-economic benefits of using revenues from carbon pricing in a 1.5°C mitigation scenario to reduce distortive labour taxes in terms of a significant reduction of the losses in gross domestic product (GDP) and employment caused by deep decarbonisation.
+Still, lump-sum transfers to households can further improve income equality despite the lower GDP than in the labour tax reduction scenario, illustrating a potential trade-off between different carbon revenue recycling schemes in terms of efficiency and equity.